gregfoss/ud120-projects/README.md

 <H1>Enron Email Corpus - Finding Persons of Interest</H1>
 There are not many US citizens who have not heard of Enron; when they do it is in the context of willful corporate greed and fraud.
 Before its bankruptcy in late 2001 it employed approximately 20,000 employees. (https://en.wikipedia.org/wiki/Enron) This is a project to take the famous Enron Email corpus which is a large dataset of nearly 600,000 emails generated from 158 Enron employees and identify persons of interest (poi). (https://en.wikipedia.org/wiki/Enron_Corpus).
 A poi is defined by the list of those individuals who were involved in the scandal.

 Within the Final_project there is an IPython Notebook titled <i>Trying Enron with Pandas</i>.
 It is within this notebook that the work summarized here is found.
 The poi_id.py file is a requirement for course completion, but not my original or complete workspace.
-The poi_id.py file will have just the minimum of the requirement to fullfil the course.
+The poi_id.py file will have just the minimum of the requirement to fullfil the course and only the single algorithm that I found most effective.

 There were three major sources of insight for this project.
 The first is, of course, the Udacity <i>Introduction to Machine Learning</i> course.
 The second is <i>Python Machine Learning</i> by Sebastian Raschka.
 The third is the work of Jason Brownlee at MachineLearningMastery.com

 <h3>Exploring and Removing Obvious Problems</h3>
+There were 146 features and 18 pois in this dataset.
+Outliers were clearly identified in the salary and bonus features however, these outliers are valuable and not removed.
+One outstanding outlier in this area was removed...that was 'TOTAL' as this was clearly a spreadsheet anomaly.
 The first step was to remove erroneous, or simply useless rows or columns from the dataset.
 The following were removed:
 <ol>
-<li>The <b>Total</b> row as this is a spreadsheet anomaly. </li>
+<li>The <b>TOTAL</b> row as this is a spreadsheet anomaly. </li>
 <li>The <b>THE TRAVEL AGENCY IN THE PARK</b> as this is not a person. </li>
 <li>The individuals <b>BHATNAGAR SANJAY</b> and <b>BELFER ROBERT</b>, as their compensation columns did not add up to their <b>total_payments</b>.
-This could be a typo or data entry error. </li>
+This could be a typo or data entry error, but I did not trust that the data for these two was accurate.</li>
 <li>Any row that did not have more than two non NaN values (including poi and email_address).
 Only one dropped. </li>
 <li>Column <b>email_address</b> was dropped as it had no value in this process</li>
 </ol>